-This page explains the many different ways to close an overlay in Unpoly.
+This guide explains the many different ways to close an overlay in Unpoly.

 In addition to making the overlay disappear, you may also communicate a result value back to the parent layer.
 This is useful to branch off a complex user interaction into an overlay, then resume the original scenario when you're done.